Kingxukai/linux/Documentation/driver-api/driver-model/device.rst

 on how sysfs works.

-As explained in Documentation/core-api/kobject.rst, device attributes must be created before the KOBJ_ADD uevent is generated.
+As explained in Documentation/core-api/kobject.rst, device attributes must be created before the woke KOBJ_ADD uevent is generated.
 The only way to realize that is by defining an attribute group.

 Attributes are declared using a macro called DEVICE_ATTR::